Brooke Pinto: November 2020 General Election

 Pinto faced multiple challengers in the general election, focusing their campaigns on her finances and local expertise.
 Opponents included Peter Bolton, the D.C.
 Statehood Green Party candidate, and independents Martín Miguel Fernández and Randy Downs.

 In 2021, Pinto was accused of breaking campaign finance laws in an effort to retire her campaign debts.
-At a $500 a head fundraiser hosted by a Ward 2 developer, Pinto raised $21,000, in violation of a DC law that prohibits candidates from fundraising to pay off campaign debts more than six months after they are elected.
-Pinto said that in meetings with the Office of Campaign Finance (OCF), she specifically asked if such a fundraiser would be permittable and that OCF officials did not raise any objections.
+At a $500-a-head fundraiser hosted by a Ward 2 developer, Pinto raised $21,000.
+That violated a DC law prohibiting candidates to pay off campaign debts by fundraising more than six months after being elected.
+Pinto said that, in meetings with the Office of Campaign Finance (OCF), she specifically asked if such a fundraiser would be permittable and that OCF officials did not raise any objections.
 OCF disputed this characterization.

-Councilmember (2020-present)
+Council member (2020-present)

 In office, Pinto has established herself as a swing vote between the more progressive and the more moderate blocs.
-In her first term in office, Pinto introduced and passed legislation to streamline business licensing processes to support new and existing small and local businesses, expand access to menstrual health products, and increase access to public restrooms.
+In her first term, Pinto introduced and passed legislation to streamline business licensing processes that support new and existing small and local businesses, expand access to menstrual health products, and increase access to public restrooms.

-On December 21, 2022, Pinto was announced to be the new Chairwoman of the Committee on the Judiciary and Public Safety, an influential position especially given the rise in crime in the city.
+On December 21, 2022, Pinto was announced as the new chairwoman of the council's Committee on the Judiciary and Public Safety.
+That gave Pinto an influential position to address the crime rise in the city.

+During her tenure, Pinto has been subject to repeat campaign finance lawsuits.